sreekanthmutthoju/ML_Live_Class/README.md

 #to see utils as a pckage, just type python in the terminal
 import utils
 utils.__version__ #check utils package version

+#Change your remote's URL from SSH to HTTPS with the git remote set-url command.
+git remote set-url origin https://github.com/USERNAME/REPOSITORY.git

 ```